 A person with no education is unlikely to be aware of how to avoid being infected with an STD, if they are even aware of the existence of such diseases.
 The poor will also probably have difficulty being able to prevent them, even if they know how.

+As a result, it is very important to know the infection rates for various STDs in poor areas.
 Indeed, last year the CDC performed a study of HIV infection rates among heterosexual members of various demographics living in urban poor areas around the entire country.
-The study ended up with 9,078 participants who fit the criteria (Denning & DiNenno, 2015).
+The study ended up with 9,078 participants who fit all of the necessary criteria (Denning & DiNenno, 2015).
 This included a comparison of the infection rates for those who were above and below the poverty line among the 8,905 who were willing to disclose their status in that regard.
 6,825 of them were below the poverty line.
 162, or 2.4%, were found to have been infected with HIV.
 While this may not seem like much, there were only 24 who had HIV among the 2,080 who were above the poverty line.
 While this may not seem like a fair comparison because of the number of people below the poverty line being more than triple the number above it, multiplying the number of people in general above the poverty line, as well as the number with HIV, by the amount needed still will not bring the number of infected people for the two groups anywhere close.

-As for the infection rate among the education level-related demographics, all 9,078 of those surveyed were open to the idea of giving the relevant information.
+It is also important to know the infection rates among those with varying levels of education.
+All 9,078 of those surveyed were open to the idea of giving the relevant information.
 3,011 were at less than a high school graduate level, and 80, 0r 2.7%, were infected.
 There were 3,955 people with a high school education, and among them, 81 people had HIV.
 While that is one more infected person than those who did not go through high school, it is only a 2% infection rate among those who have, so it is actually a lower rate of infection.
 The remaining 2,112 went through at least college, with 27 having HIV for a 1.3 infection rate, which shows an interesting trend in that the more educated are less likely to be infected with HIV.

 Work Plan

-The first thing to do, for the purposes of evaluation later on, will be to figure out the infection rates for various STDs in the counties our services cover.
+The first thing to do, for the purposes of evaluation later on, will be to figure out the infection rates for various STDs in the counties PPHP’s services cover, for this year, and for previous years.
+The purpose of this is to know how the efforts described herein will have affected the infection rates, if at all.

-There are many methods we can use to assist those living in impoverished areas on STD prevention.
+There are many methods which can be used to assist those living in impoverished areas on STD prevention.
 A relatively simple method would be for us to personally hand out condoms to those living in these places.
 This would require driving a truck or a car through the neighborhood and handing out free condoms through the window.
 This would be a little effective for a time, but due to the time-consuming nature of this task, as well as the single-use limit for each condom, it would eventually be necessary to find a different solution.
 Therefore, actually doing this would be unwise.